jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 * Where, STUDY is a short (14 characters or less) identifier for the population studied, which is the same for all files provided by your study.
 * DATE is the date on which the file was prepared, in the format “YYYYMMDD”.

-## 5. GWAS results submission and file formats
+## 5. File formats for GWAS results

-SNP table for association results.
+### SNP table for GWAS results

 Please include the following columns.
 Missing values are coded as “NA”.

 No | Variable name | Description
 ---|---------------|------------